emqx/blog/en/201912/emqx-rule-engine-series-10-store-messages-to-the-opentsdb-database.md

 ### Test with Websocket tools in Dashboard

-Switch to the **Tools ->  Websocket** page, use any information client to connect to EMQ X. After the connection is successful, send the following message in the **Message** card:
+Switch to the **Tools ->  Websocket** page, use any information client to connect to EMQX.
+After the connection is successful, send the following message in the **Message** card:

 - Topic：stat/cpu